JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

   description=""
 %}

-If you line up container divs (i.e. rows in a grid) then you need to think to opposite - the attribute <code class="code">column</code> means your container becomes rows, one of top of the other, in a column.
+If you line up container divs (i.e. rows in a grid) then you need to think to opposite - the attribute `column` means your container becomes rows, one of top of the other, in a column.

 {%
   include image.html